 Try to work with people who have done the thing you are attempting together before.

 If Writing at Home isn’t Working

 Get a desk away from home.
 Library, cafe etc. There’s any number of reasons why writing at home might be working out for you.
 Lots of prominent authors like JK Rowling and Donna Tartt write in cafes and libraries for many reasons.
 Eavesdropping.
 Donna Tartt says if she ever needs a character she just looks up in the library and there they are!

 Get up Early

 If everything else fails … go to bed early and get up early.
 Nothing ever gets done after 6pm, except by high school and university students, and you’re not one of those anymore are you?
 Except you.
-No not you.
-Nothing good ever happens after midnight, but that’s for other reasons.

 Try getting up two hours before everyone else, and writing then.
 Total quiet, no distractions.
 You are the early bird.
 You are the hardest worker in the room.
 Be The Rock.